Real talk: It’s hard for me to get excited about a salad. That is, until I tasted this crunchy chicken salad.

 Of course, you can use whatever dressing you like and don’t have to make your own!
 Add about 2 tablespoons to the bottom of your jars and you’re good to go.

-How to arrange a mason jar salad:
+How to assemble a mason jar salad

-Note that these salads fit in a 32 oz jar.
+(Note that these salads fit in a 32 oz jar.)

 Let’s start from the bottom!